 “They charge N200 per person who comes to have their data and picture “captured,” whereas this is all just a show.

-”This is one of those issues where our first reaction has to been to over-communicate, to make it clear to the public and our beneficiaries that TraderMoni is FREE!” coordinator of the programme had said.
+”This is one of those issues where our first reaction has to be to over-communicate, to make it clear to the public and our beneficiaries that TraderMoni is FREE!” the coordinator of the programme had said.